cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 namespace core_project {

-void PrintHello() noexcept {
+void PrintHello() {
     std::cout << "Hello, world!" << std::endl;
  }

 } // namespace core_project
 ```

-And the whole project is a pretty standard CMake project:
+And the CMake part of the project is pretty standard too - it declares a new project, chooses build type if the user did not provide one and delegates the target creation to other `CMakeLists.txt` files within the `core_project` and `examples` folders:

 `core_project/CMakeLists.txt`: